Assistant Professor of Molecular Biology, Cell Biology and Biochemistry

 Overview

-The Li Lab seeks a molecular understanding of how cells control the spatial organization of gene expression.
-We use advanced single-molecule imaging techniques to study the precise localization of mRNAs and proteins, and to understand how their disruption can lead to disease.
+The Li Lab seeks a molecular understanding of how cells control gene expression in space and time.
+We use state-of-the-art single-molecule imaging techniques to study the precise localization of mRNAs and proteins, and to understand how their mislocalization leads to disease.

-For instance, in yeast, approximately 20% of all the mRNAs are targeted to the surfaces of the endoplasmic reticulum (ER) and mitochondria, where they are translated to support organelle biogenesis and homeostasis.
-In neurons, certain mRNAs are transported to synapses, where they play essential roles in synaptic activity and learning.
-Dysregulated mRNA localization in neurons is associated with neurological disorders, including fragile X syndrome (FXS) and amyotrophic lateral sclerosis (ALS).
+For instance, in yeast, approximately 20% of all mRNAs are targeted to the surfaces of the endoplasmic reticulum (ER) and mitochondria, where they are translated to support organelle biogenesis and homeostasis.
+Mislocalization of mRNAs disrupts these processes and contributes to cellular dysfunction and disease.

-Through a combination of cell biology, biochemistry, biophysics and mathematical modeling, we strive to reveal fundamental principles governing the spatial regulation of gene expression and its implications for health and disease.
+Using a combination of cell biology, biochemistry, biophysics, bioengineering, computational biology and mathematical modeling, we strive to reveal fundamental principles governing the spatial regulation of gene expression and its implications for health and disease.

 Brown Affiliations